stackabletech/nifi-iceberg-bundle/README.md

 ### Load extensions in NiFI

-We are aiming to ship the NiFi extensions in the Stackable NiFi images by default starting with Stackable Data Platform 25.7 (there might be some security considerations).
+We are aiming to ship the NiFi extensions in the Stackable NiFi images by default starting with Stackable Data Platform 25.7.
-We also have a guide how to [load custom NAR files](https://docs.stackable.tech/home/stable/nifi/usage_guide/custom-components/custom-nars/).
+We also have a guide how to [load custom NAR files yourself](https://docs.stackable.tech/home/stable/nifi/usage_guide/custom-components/custom-nars/).

 Loading custom NARs basically boils down to

 1. Run `mvn -D nifi.version=2.2.0 clean package` to build the needed NAR files.
-   Please check that the NiFi version you are building for is supported and adopt the profile accordingly.
+   Please check that the NiFi version you are building for is supported and adopt the NiFi version accordingly.
 2. Copy all `.nar` files into either
    1. The `<nifi-root-dir>/lib` folder, for Stackable `/stackable/nifi/lib/`
-   2. Into any other (arbitrary) folder and instruct NiFi to pull them in via `nifi.nar.library.directory.myCustomLibs: /my-custom-folder`
+   2. Or into any other (arbitrary) folder and instruct NiFi to pull them in via `nifi.nar.library.directory.myCustomLibs: /my-custom-folder`

 ### Requirements